Swiss Gut-Behrami Crowned Overall World Cup Ski Champion - UrduPoint

 Gut-Behrami was securing the overall honours eight years after her first large crystal globe.

-Looking ahead to next weekend's speed events, Gut-Behrami has a 69-point lead in the super-G standings and a 68-point advantage in the downhill over Conny Huetter and Stephanie Venier respectively.
+Looking ahead to next weekend's speed events at the Austrian resort, Gut-Behrami has a 69-point lead in the super-G standings and a 68-point advantage in the downhill over Conny Huetter and Stephanie Venier respectively.

+Gut-Behrami succeeds Shiffrin, who won the last two overall titles and who called time on her season on Saturday with success in the slalom.

+The US ski great is sitting out the last two speed events as she has still not fully recovered from the fall in Italy in January that sidelined her for six weeks.

 vg/ole/nr/ea